 Once a court enters a judgment against you, the creditor is then called a "judgment creditor," and you are called a "judgment debtor."
 Judgment creditors have many more collection techniques available to them than creditors trying to collect debts before getting a court judgment.

-Not all of your property can be taken, however.
-Every state has certain property it declares "exempt.”
-This means it is off limits to your creditors, even judgment creditors.
+What property the creditor can take varies from state to state.
+Usually, the creditor can go after a portion of your net wages—typically up to 25%, more if the judgment is for child support—bank and other deposit accounts, and valuable personal property, such as cars and antiques.
+But creditors can't take all of your money and belongings.
+Every state has specific property it declares "exempt," which means it's off-limits to your creditors, even judgment creditors.
 Just because you owe money, you shouldn't have to lose everything.
 You still need to eat, keep a roof over your head, clothe yourself, and provide for your family.
-If you have very few possessions, you may find that most of what you own is exempt.
+If you have very few possessions, you might find that most of what you own is exempt.

 Here are the most common ways judgment creditors collect their judgments from debtors.